Cooper-Zhong/CS307_Database/project1/Report/CS307-Database Project 1.md

     - Description: This table stores information about the second reply to a post, including the reply's ID, content, rating, and author, as well as the ID of the first reply that it is associated with.
     - Columns:
       - second_id: a unique identifier for each second reply, automatically incremented by the system (SERIAL type, **primary key**)
-      - first_id: the id of the first reply being replied to (integer type, foreign key to first_replies.first_id)
+      - first_id: the id of the first reply being replied to (integer type, foreign key to first_replies.first_id, not null)
       - second_content: the content of the second reply (text type, not null)
       - second_stars: the number of stars received by the second reply (integer type)
       - second_author: the name of the author who wrote the second reply (text type, foreign key to authors.author_name, not null)